- Home

 Other health benefits of natto include improved bone health, a reduced risk of blood clots, and lowered blood pressure.

 Natto is typically paired with rice and served as part of a gut-healthy breakfast.
 Why not give it a go with this natto breakfast bowl recipe from Japan Centre?
-You’ll also find instructions on how to make your own natto at home in this guide from Cultures for Health, which only requires three ingredients.
+You’ll also find instructions on how to make natto at home in this guide from Cultures for Health – it requires just three ingredients.

 3. Kefir

-Kefir is a type of cultured dairy product produced by mixing kefir grains (which are a combination of yeast and bacteria) and milk together.
+Kefir is a type of cultured dairy product produced by mixing kefir grains (a combination of yeast and bacteria) and milk together.
 This forms a thick, tangy drink that many people say tastes similar to yoghurt.

 Research has shown that kefir has numerous health benefits, including for digestion and inflammation.
 Kefir grains contain up to 61 different strains of bacteria and yeasts, making them a very rich and varied probiotic source.
 Other fermented dairy products contain far fewer strains and don’t contain any yeasts.